Suhas-13/EasyIR/README.md

 # How to use Easy IR

 First record the IR Codes for the device you wish to use.
-You can do this by pressing the "Start Recording" button found on our webpage, specify a name of your choice and then pointing the device's remote at the rasberry pie and repeatedly pressing the button for a period of ~10 seconds, after this is done please press the "Stop Recording" button on the website.
+You can do this by pressing the "Start Recording" button found on our webpage, specify a name of your choice and then pointing the device's remote at the rasberry pie and repeatedly pressing the button for a period of ~12-15 seconds.

 ## Next once you have the file saved you will need to program and run Easy IR